-Some of the very best things to do in London can be found in the Holborn District, an area which is part of the quirky district of Camden.
-Best known for its many restaurants, museums, and galleries, the area makes for one of the best places to stay in the UK capital.
+Some of the very best things to do in London can be found in the Holborn District, an area which is part of the quirky Borough of Camden (best known for its open air markets, unique clothing shops, and many bars and restaurants).
+Holborn itself is famous for its many restaurants, museums, and galleries, the area makes for one of the best places to stay in the UK capital.
 Here are the best things to do in Holborn!

 The area is first attested in a Westminster Abbey Charter of 959 and the name most probably derives from ‘hol’ for hollow and ‘bourne’ for the stream.
 At that time, the area was actually outside of the jurisdiction of the city of London, and instead in that of the Kingdom of Wessex.

 However, times have changed and the district is now located in zone one of the city.
 Holborn is the main tube station the area has to offer.
 And from there, it’s more than easy to walk around the rest of this modern and bustling district which is filled with a surprising amount of history.

 Ever heard of the only store in London not to have burnt down during the Great Fire of London?
 No?
 Well here’s your chance… The Old Curiosity Shop is a curiosity in itself.
 Although probably not the actual shop mentioned in the Charles Dickens’ novel (it was suspiciously renamed after he wrote the novel), Dickens, who lived in the nearby area of Bloomsbury, was known to frequent the store.

 Built in the 16th century, it miraculously survived the Great Fire of London, which burned down the majority of London, including Shakespeare’s Globe Theatre!
 Nowadays it is used as a storefront for a bespoke shoe designer.
 It also looks pretty funny amongst all the modern LSE buildings and shiny apartment blocks!
 What do you think?

 Spy cherry blossoms in Lincoln’s Inn Field Park